 • Virtual objects can be connected to the host system as read-only virtual drives.
 They can remain connected even then R‑Studio has been closed.

 • Creates image files for an entire drive, logical disk, or its part.
 Such image files can be processed like regular drives.
-Images can be either simple exact object copies (Plain images), compatible with VmWare Virtual Machine disks (in the Corporate and Technician/T80+ versions), or R-Drive Image compatible that can be compressed, split into several parts, and password-protected.
+In addition to simple exact object copies (Plain images) and R-Drive Image compatible images.
+It can create other disk image and virtual disk formats, together with opening several file formats "read-only".
+You may read more about those formats and their properties on the Supported Virtual Disk and Disk Image Formats page.
 Images may be saved either on the local or remote computer.
 Image creation can be stopped and then resumed.
 R‑Studio can scan objects while creating their images.
 R‑Studio Technician/T80+ supports multi-pass and runtime imaging.
-Images can be mounted in the operating system as devices which makes their content accessible to any program including any other data.
+Images can be mounted in the operating system as devices which makes their content accessible to any program including any other data recovery software.

 • Advanced object copy.
 In addition to byte to byte copy of any object visible in the Drives panel, smart copy of partitions and hard drives is available ( R‑Studio Technician/T80+ ).